software-mansion/starknet.py/docs/migration_guide.rst

 .. note::

-    There is no need to upgrade ``starknet.py`` to the newest version because the old one is still compatible with StarkNet.
+    There is no need to upgrade ``starknet.py`` to the newest version because the old one is still compatible with Starknet.
     However, an upgrade is required to use the new features.